Skip to main content

 • “Their relationship evolves naturally through dialogue and shared trials, giving the narrative an emotional anchor that keeps the larger political and magical conflicts from feeling abstract or detached.”

-• “The story itself is touching; it is a story of loss, grief, survival, and war, highlighting the true cost of freedom.”
+• “The story itself is touching; it is a story of loss, grief, survival, and war—reflecting the true cost of freedom as understood by those who have fought and lived through such atrocities.”

 • atmosphere